MattSegal/cams-war-links/README.md

 ### Overview
 The aim of this website is to allow me and my friends to share interesting links with each other.

 I initially made this site to help me learn JavaScript/jQuery in 2015.
-Now I'm looking to expand its features.
+Now I'm looking to expand its features and learn TypeScript

-### To Do - Bugfixes
- * Fix responsive design after UI changes are completed

 ### To Do - New Features
 * Add optional link description to each link